Support

 How accurate is the surface type data?

-Surface type mapping relies primarily on OpenStreetMap trail tags and NZ DOC track classifications.
-Coverage is strong for popular trails (60–70%+ globally, higher in NZ and well-mapped regions).
-Where data is unavailable, we'll flag it as unknown rather than guess.
+Coverage is strong for popular trails, especially in well-mapped regions.
+Where surface data isn't available for a section, we'll flag it as unknown rather than guess.

 Can I use CourseRecon for road races?